adamkpickering/adamkpickering.github.io/content/new-os.md

 ---
-title: "A New OS"
+Title: "A New OS"
-templateName: "post.gotmpl"
+TemplateName: "post.gotmpl"
 date: 2022-06-30T11:00:12-06:00
 ---